 How much do you charge for your services?

 As you can imagine it's going to depend on how much stone you have, the material, it's condition and what needs to be done to repair and restore your countertop.
-However for a typical service call where we fix a few granite edge chips and fill in a few surface pits, then professionally polish and seal your kitchen granite, to bring out the luster, the cost is approximately $250 - $650.
+However for a typical service call where we fix a few granite edge chips and fill in a few surface pits, then professionally polish and seal your kitchen granite, to bring out the luster, the cost is approximately $250 - $750.
 That includes all materials, labor and trip charge for that service (some restrictions apply).
-Please contact us for a free estimate of your specific situation.
+A typical repair, seal and polish service is $350.00 Please contact us for a free estimate of your specific situation.

 Do you take credit cards?

 Yes, we take all major credit cards.
 Payment is expected at the time of the service unless other arrangements have been made in advance.

 Will this process hurt my granite?

 It is extremely unlikely that anything we do while repairing your granite will cause other problems.
 Our business is repairing granite and if anything happened we would repair it at that time.
 Stone is vary hard and durable, but it does chip and show wear, it most likely took years before you needed our services.

 Yes, we carry a $300,0000 General Liability policy in the unlikely event something happened.